Nakik/DNS-Server-Client/README.md

 Logs - Refers to the file.
 0 means logging is off.<br>
 MemoryLogs - Refers to time.
 0 means memory logging is off.<br>
 ### Example

+## To Install:
+`pip install -r requirements.txt`
+Need to download psutil and aioconsole python libraries.

 Below is a simple example demonstrating how to use the DNS client in an asyncio context: